mjhammer20/Portfolio/README.md

 # Description
-Personal portfolio including example application manipulating chemical structures using RDKit
+Personal portfolio including an example application for visualizing molecules from SMILES strings.

 # Requirements
 Docker